DenisaxF/Library-Website/README.md

 # Library Website
-A Full-Stack web application for an online bookstore, built with Node.js and MySQL.
+A Full-Stack web application for an online bookstore, built with Node.js and PostgreSQL.

 # Features
 - User Accounts: Registration and Login functionality.